-The Document Registry SHALL be grouped with an ATNA Secure Node or Secure Application.
-The Document Registry SHALL support at least the ATNA "STX: TLS 1.2 Floor using BCP195" Option.
-The Document Registry SHALL allow only authorized access to the protected
+The Document Registry SHALL be grouped with an ATNA Secure Node or Secure Application:

-340 resources managed by the Document Registry.
-The Document Registry SHALL record all security relevant events to ATNA Audit Record Repository.
+- The Document Registry SHALL obtain a Digital Certificate from the HIE-defined Certificate Authority. - The Document Registry SHALL support at least the ATNA "STX: TLS 1.2 Floor using BCP195" Option. - The Document Registry SHALL allow only authorized access to the protected resources managed by the Document Registry. - The Document Registry SHALL record all security relevant events to ATNA Audit Record Repository with the "ATX: FHIR Feed" Option.
 This SHALL include all IHE-defined audit events that are in the control of the Document Registry, including its grouped actors.

-When the grouped MHD - Document Recipient - is triggered
+X.1.1.1 When the grouped MHD Document Recipient - is triggered